 We do allow alternative sites to be used for CPC exams, but they must have been inspected and approved by us.

 On the day of an examination, centres can conduct training etc in the exam room, before or between exams.
 However, time must be provided for the room to be prepared for the exam.
 During this time, candidates must leave the room and then return under exam conditions.

 The points above are in addition to the exceptions listed in the Instructions to invigilators document and on our website, under ‘CPC-specific regulations’.
 We will update these to include the latest additions.

 We would also like to draw your attention to the requirement for the head of centre to contact us if they wish to enter any members of staff or family members of centre staff for a CPC exam at their centre.
 To avoid any conflict of interest or potential security issues it is important that the head of centre considers making arrangements for members of staff and/or their family members to sit the exams at another CPC centre.

-If this is not possible they must contact OCR before they make exam entries at their own centre.
-Please refer to section 5.3(d) of the JCQ General Regulations for Approved Centres and section12.3(c) of the JCQ ICE regarding this regulation.
+If this is not possible they must contact us before they make exam entries at their own centre.
+Please refer to section 5.3(d) of the JCQ General Regulations for Approved Centres and section 12.3(c) of the JCQ ICE regarding this regulation.

 We appreciate the JCQ ICE focuses on arrangements for schools and colleges and we are considering the best options regarding the issues this causes for CPC centres.
-If you have any queries please contact the Compliance Team by phoning the Customer Contact Centre on 02476 851509 or emailing firstname.lastname@example.org.
+If you have any queries, please contact the Compliance Team.
+Either phone the Customer Contact Centre on 02476 851509 or email firstname.lastname@example.org.